MiguelMSUB/Final_project/README.md

 ## Key Questions
 * What are the primary indicators for fake job postings?
-* Are fake job postings more common in certain parts of the world?
+* Are fake job postings more common in certain parts of the US?

 # <a name='Machine_Learning'></a>Machine Learning
 ### Model Choice - Supervised Learning